Liimmaa/MintBankProject/README.md

 <img width="250" height="500" src="https://raw.githubusercontent.com/Liimmaa/MintBankProject/main/MintProjectScreenshot.png" alt="">

-This application shows all the recent commmits to http://github.com/rails/rails repository so that the user can easily see what the last 25 commits were, who committed them, and when they were committed.
+This application shows all the recent commmits to http://github.com/rails/rails repository so that the user can easily see what the last 25 commits are, who committed them, and when they were committed.
+This application was built using the MVC architecture.

 ### Built With